Multiple national award-winning singer-songwriter

-She has nine albums to her credit: four for adults, “Appleseeds” (tribute to Pete Seeger), “Gold Covered” (tribute to five women folk artists), “Woman with One Closed Eye” (all on Glass Records) and “Leap of Faith” (Flying Fish Records); and five family/children’s albums, “Big Ideas!”
+She has nine albums to her credit: four for adults, “Appleseeds” (tribute to Pete Seeger), “Gold Covered” (tribute to five women folk artists), “Woman with One Closed Eye” (all on Glass Records) and “Leap of Faith” (Flying Fish/Rounder Records); and five family/children’s albums, “Big Ideas!”
 (Seal of Excellence Award), “Making Fun!”
 (Parents’ Choice Approval Award, Preferred Choice Award), “The Power of One” (NAPPA Gold Award, Parents’ Choice Approved Award, Preferred Choice Award), "Your ImaginEngine!"
 (Seal of Excellence Award), and “Lovabyes” (2015 CD of the Year and Parents’ Choice Recommended Awards), all on Glass Records.
-Her work is also included on many anthology albums, including: “Sharing Thoughts,” “Early Ears” (Zoom Express/BMG Records), and “Rainbow Sign” (Rounder Records), which was honored by the American Library Association Notable Children’s Recording Award, Parents’ Choice Award, Parents Prize, NAAPA Gold Medal, and the LA Times “Best of 1993” list.
+Her work is also included on three anthology albums: “Sharing Thoughts,” “Early Ears” (Zoom Express/BMG Records), and “Rainbow Sign” (Rounder Records), which was honored by the American Library Association Notable Children’s Recording Award, Parents’ Choice Award, Parents Prize, NAPPA Gold Medal, and the LA Times “Best of 1993” list.